 Want to impress your loved ones with something unique this holiday season?
 One of a kind natural art, made entirely from Ontario recycled wood, will bring a bit of nature into your home.
 An eye-catching piece of art will make a feature and a great talking point.

 Finding the right gift for someone is hard.
 Sometimes it’s not just about knowing what they want or what they like, but about knowing what kind of person they are, then trying to find something unexpected for them.
 Something they never see before.
-Something completely unique.
+Something completely unique and speaks to the heart.

 The annual Toronto Interior Design Show is Canada’s premier showcase of designers and avant-garde concepts from across North America and the globe, all under one roof in the Metro Toronto Convention Centre’s North Building.
 IDS Toronto celebrates its 20th year, connecting the right people, with the right products, in the hottest spaces.